liuzz10/hexo-blog/source/_posts/lc-78-subsets.md

 Note: I'd not call this approach as backtracking because by using backtracking we usually have to prune partial solutions according to the definition on [wiki](https://en.wikipedia.org/wiki/Backtracking#:~:text=Backtracking%20is%20a%20general%20algorithm,possibly%20be%20completed%20to%20a).
 In this problem, it doesn't prune any partial solutions - it just simply includes all combinations.

-# Origin
+# Motivation

 Why came up with this solution?
 Actually it's not very hard to think of if you have considered how many possible subsets in total.
 Given a list of length of n, the answer is 2^n.
 Because for every element, there are two options: to include it in the subset or not.
-Therefore there will be in total 2*2 *...* 2*2 subsets.
+Therefore there will be in total `2*2*...*2*2` subsets.

 When we see the pattern like 2^n, we think of binary tree/dfs/backtracking...whatever you call it, and every single leave will be a unique subset.
 The left-most leaf is when we include all numbers so it will be a full list, while the right-most leaf is when we exclude all numbers so it will be an empty list.